research-software-directory/research-software-directory/README.md

 (``?somerandomstring`` is the query part of the URL).
 This way, both the browser and server consider it a previously unseen web page because the URL is different, and will therefore show you the latest data.
-You'll need to come up with a different value for ``randomstring`` every time you reload the data.
+You'll need to come up with a different value for ``somerandomstring`` every time you reload the data.